EvangelosTikas/meta-learning-flame/README.md

-# Meta-Flame (Under Construction)
+# Meta-Flame
+Meta-Flame bridges the gap between reseearch, software development and production empowering the quick adaptation of AI algorithms to Meta-Learning.
+Keeping productivity acrros multiple tasks in mind, this sollution enables one model-agnostic package to boost AI applications, optimize existing AI models and reduce development time rapidly in the AI domain.

-This GitHub repository provides a well-structured code repository for optimizing runs for Meta-Learning tasks.
-Its main focus is Computer-Vision (CV), GenAI and MultiModal applications.
+A structured code repository for optimized runs for Meta-Learning tasks.
+The main focus is Computer-Vision (CV), Generative AI and MultiModal applications.

 You can utilize open-source datasets for running ML flows and connecting with API easily, with little code knowledge.
-Speed is key for a fast and efficient AI toolbox, and we provide a user-friendly tool for learning, optimization, research as well as enterprise sollutions.
+The key is a fast and efficient AI toolbox.
+Our sollution provides a user-friendly tool for learning, optimization, research as well as enterprise sollutions.

+# Values

+- Economy of code
+- Targeted development
+- Agnosticism: one framework for all models and datasets.
+- Explainable AI(xAI)/Explainable software
+- Research2Development

 # Introduction